hritsh/hritsh/README.md

 - 💬 Ask me about **Web Development, GNU/Linux, or the latest in tech**

-- 🎵 I also enjoy experimental music, philosophy, and going down random internet rabbit holes
+- 🎵 I also like experimental music, philosophy, and going down random internet rabbit holes

 - 📫 You can reach me at **hritish.mahajan@gmail.com** or my [**Linkedin**](https://www.linkedin.com/in/hritishmahajan/)